GoldenDog190/taskmaster/README.md

 # Task Master
 * This app has a home page, a add task page that allows you to add tasks, and a all task page to look at the tasks you have added.
+* It also has a settings page where you can save your username, and a task detail page where you can look at your tasks in more detail.

 ## Daily Change Log:
 ### Lab 26 Beginning TaskMaster